Zuikyo/ZIKRouter/README.md

 # ZIKRouter
-An iOS router for decoupling and dependency injection with protocol.
+An iOS router for decoupling between modules, and injecting dependencies with protocol.
+The view router can perform all navigation types in UIKit through one method.